-Denton Sustainable Schools encourages students, families, faculty, and staff to improve our environment, create economic value, and support and strengthen sustainable communities through the implementation of comprehensive sustainability education.
-We work with participating schools to expand educational opportunities in several focus areas: Water, Air Quality and Greenhouse Gas Management, Land Use and Open/Natural Space, Transportation, Material Resource Management, and Local Food Production.
+Denton Sustainable Schools encourages student, families, faculty, and staff to improve our environment, create economic value, and support and strengthen sustainable communities through the implementation of comprehensive sustainable education.
+The program works with participating schools to expand educational opportunities in several focus areas: Recycling, Air and Water Quality, Conservation of Resources, and the Environment.
+Denton Sustainable Schools will be returning for the 2022-2023 school year.